Likes, shares encourage people to express more outrage online: Study | english.lokmat.com

 Likes, shares encourage people to express more outrage online: Study

-A new Yale University study has shown that social media platforms can encourage users to amplify expressions of moral outrage since such language gets rewarded with an increased number of "likes" and "shares".
+Social media platforms amplify expressions of moral outrage over time because users who learn such language gets rewarded with an increased number of "likes" and "shares," a new Yale University study showed.

-A new Yale University study has shown that social media platforms can encourage users to amplify expressions of moral outrage since such language gets rewarded with an increased number of "likes" and "shares".
+Social media platforms amplify expressions of moral outrage over time because users who learn such language gets rewarded with an increased number of "likes" and "shares," a new Yale University study showed.

 "Social media's incentives are changing the tone of our political conversations online," said Yale's William Brady, a postdoctoral researcher in the Yale Department of Psychology and first author of the study.
 He led the research with Molly Crockett, an associate professor of psychology at Yale.